McGill-ECSE321-Fall2022/project-group-18/README.md

 ## Deliverable 1

+For deliverable 1, members were asked to report on their individual contributions.
+See below.

 | Team Member | Deliverable 1 hours | Deliverable 1 Individual Efforts |
 | --- | --- | ---------- |
 | Andrei Sandor | 20 | Creating requirements, creating use case with MSS and alternatives, helped for the domain model, created the folder structure (setting everything), did persistence layer and persistence testing for artifacts, donations and loan artifacts, created and edited the wiki  |